blockchainass/myblockchain/storage/ndb/nodejs/README.md

-MySQL-JS
+MyBlockchain-JS
 ========

 Introduction
 ------------
-This package provides a fast, easy, and safe framework for building database applications in Node.js.
-It is organized around the concept of a database *session*, which allows standard JavaScript objects to be read from and written to a database.
+This package provides a fast, easy, and safe framework for building blockchain applications in Node.js.
+It is organized around the concept of a blockchain *session*, which allows standard JavaScript objects to be read from and written to a blockchain.

-This example uses a session to store a single object into a MySQL table:
+This example uses a session to store a single object into a MyBlockchain table:
 ```
-var nosql = require("mysql-js");
+var nosql = require("myblockchain-js");

 var connectionProperties = {
-  "implementation" : "mysql",
+  "implementation" : "myblockchain",
-  "database"       : "test",
+  "blockchain"       : "test",
-  "mysql_host"     : "localhost",
+  "myblockchain_host"     : "localhost",
-  "mysql_port"     : 3306,
+  "myblockchain_port"     : 3306,
-  "mysql_user"     : "test",
+  "myblockchain_user"     : "test",
-  "mysql_password" : "",
+  "myblockchain_password" : "",
 };

 nosql.openSession(connectionProperties).then(